 That we make as much profit margin as cooked food.
 It’s not even close.
 And we don’t have our customers paying for our waiters and bartenders through tips.
 It’s a crazy cow-eat-cow world in the fresh food world.
 You have to stay on top of things.

 If not that, then it’s not understanding how much goes into making products.
-To make sausage, for example.
+How to make sausage, for example.
 You need to take out the Boston butt (aka shoulder) and bone it out.
 Grind it.
 Mix it with seasonings you measured.
 Stuff the machine.
 Clean out the casings.
 Stuff the casings and then sometimes even smoke it.
 Did I mention cleaning the machines?

 11. Any other advice, tips, commentary, or anecdotes you’d like to share?